Bácsbokod

 Bácsbokod (Bikić; Wikitsch) is a large village and municipality in Bács-Kiskun County, in the Southern Great Plain region of southern Hungary.
 The Danube River (River Duna) flows 20 kilometers to the west of the village.

+History

 At the end of the 19th century and the beginning of the 20th century, Jews lived in Bácsbokod.
 In 1910, 29 Jews lived in Bácsbokod, Some of them were murdered in the Holocaust.

 Geography

 It covers an area of 63.93 km2 and has a population of about 3101 people.